Seamless Multimodal Transportation Scheduling

 \subsection{Objective trade-off analysis}

-As discussed throughout the paper, it is critical to understand how the two objectives considered (total passenger wait time and number of CV trips) affect optimal solutions, so that proper operation of an ILMT system can be determined.
-As \textbf{BP} is shown to be the best algorithm among those tested, we use solutions obtained by \textbf{BP} for the remainder of this section.
-Note that we scaled the number of trips by $100$ to ensure that the values of the two objectives are of the same order of magnitude.

-Figure~\ref{fig:ParetoTradeoff} depicts the data through a line plot.
-Each point corresponds to the total passenger travel time and the number of CVs trips in the solutions obtained by \textbf{BP}, for those instances with $\timewindow = 5, \nPassengers = 5000$ and $\nbuildings = 50$.
-The color corresponds to the objective weight.
+It is critical to understand how the two objectives, total passenger wait time and number of CV trips, affect the solutions obtained, so that proper operation can be determined.
+As \textbf{CG} is shown to be the best algorithm among those tested, we use solutions obtained by \textbf{CG} for the remainder of this section.
+The \secondrev{plot in} Figure~\ref{fig:ObjectiveWeights} depicts the data through a line plot.
+Each point corresponds to the total passenger travel time and the number of CVs trips in the solutions obtained by \textbf{CG}, for those instances with $\timewindow = 5, \nPassengers = 5000$ and $\nbuildings = 50$, where we scaled the number of trips by $100$ to ensure that the values of the two objectives are of the same order of magnitude.
+The color corresponds to $\alpha$.

 This plot highlights the power of considering a balanced objective.
 First, when $\alpha \in \set{0,1}$, we see that considering only one objective can result in great solution for that metric alone, but can be very bad for the other, ignored objective.
 Changing $\alpha$ only slightly away from the boundary (i.e., to $\alpha \in \{0.1,0.9\}$) sacrifices only a little on the main objective.